 This type of story is not unfamiliar.
 If you think about stories like Battlestar Galactica you are probably very familiar with this idea.
-That idea being humanity on a mission to find Earth again.
+That idea is humanity is on a mission to find Earth again.

 I’m not sure what it is, but there is something about this topic that people really love.
 Maybe something about survival?
 We’re all working on that task every day.
 I occasionally entertain the idea in my head of living star-bound in a life-spanning intergalactic vessel like Parzival in Ready Player One or Dave Lister in Red Dwarf.

 I had to mention it because the hologram character, in physical presence at least, is a touch like Rimmer.
-Her personality and identity completely different though.
-I’m glad, because there is a lot more delicate sentiment here about a genuine existentialism.
+Her personality and identity are completely different though.
+I’m glad because there is a lot more delicate sentiment here about genuine existentialism.
 (I love Red Dwarf though.)

 There’s More to OPUS, A Lot More